Seconb/Roblox-Colorbot/README.md

 - Windows 10/11 Only!
 May have issues on some stretched or otherwise unusual resolutions (i.e 1152x852 or 1366x768).
 1080p, 1440p, or 4k is recommended.
 Mouse Acceleration should be turned off for best results.

 - Download the Source code, then extract it to a folder.
 Run installer.bat as admin.
 YOU WILL PROBABLY NEED TO TURN OFF WINDOWS DEFENDER, ITS A FALSE POSITIVE NOT A VIRUS YOU CAN READ THE SOURCE CODE ITS OPEN.
-After that you can run the .py
+After that you can run the .py.
+If you have issues installing Python this way or turning off Defender/other anti-virus, follow the second bullet point in "TROUBLESHOOTING" (scroll down!)

 - Enable "Enemy Color Outlines" in Arsenal settings